 These responses are classical instances of circular reasoning.
 In effect, evolutionary biologists are using discordant evolutionary trees as a way to explain why discordant evolutionary trees result when they attempt to build phylogenies using different data sets.

 Is Evolution Falsifiable?

 Why the circular reasoning?
-Because if one adheres to methodological naturalism, the only valid scientific explanation for the origin and history of life is through some type of evolutionary process.
+It is because if one adheres to methodological naturalism, the only valid scientific explanation for the origin and history of life is through some type of evolutionary process.
 Evolution must be true by default.
 Why?
-Because if the evolutionary paradigm is falsified, then the only other alternative is intelligent design/creationism.
+It's because if the evolutionary paradigm is falsified, then the only other alternative is intelligent design/creationism.
 And this approach to biology is prohibited, a priori, because of philosophical commitments to a materialistic approach to the life sciences.
 This state of affairs can only lead to tautologies when failed predictions arise, though the tautologies are draped in scientific jargon.

 So, is biological evolution falsifiable?
 Yes, in principle.
 But no, in reality.

 I suspect that when evolutionary biologists list “if-they-are-true” observations that would disprove biological evolution, it doesn’t mean they are necessarily willing to consider another paradigm.
-Because if they were, they would readily see the evolutionary paradigm’s many shortcomings.
+If they were, they would readily see the evolutionary paradigm’s many shortcomings.

 - Morris Goodman, “Reconstructing Human Evolution from Proteins,” chap.
 8.4 in The Cambridge Encyclopedia of Human Evolution, Steve Jones et al., eds.
 (New York: Cambridge University Press, 1993), 307–13.